andavissuse/kynda/doc/feature-extract.md

 # Feature Extraction Executable
 ## Overview
 A "feature extraction executable" is responsible for extracting specific feature data from a data bundle.
 The executable may be as simple as a script that greps a file in a data bundle to extract a value, or it may be a script that calls other more complex executables to extract value(s) for a specific feature.
-The executable may have any name (suggestion: <feature-name>-extract).
+The executable may have any name.
 The requirements for a feature extraction executable are:

 * Arguments:  The feature extraction executable should take a data bundle as its argument.
 The data bundle may be in any format.